Guidelines for tiles and badges

 The choice of which mechanism to use largely depends on the content you want to show and how frequently that content should be updated.
 The majority of apps will probably use a local API call to update the tile when the app is launched or the state changes within the app.
 This makes sure that the tile is up-to-date when it launches and exits.
 The choice of using local, push, scheduled, or polling notifications, alone or in some combination, completely depends upon the app.
 For example, a game can use local API calls to update the tile when a new high score is reached by the player.
 At the same time, that same game app could use push notifications to send that same user new high scores achieved by their friends.

-For more information on choosing the right mechanism to update your tile, see Choosing a notification delivery method.
+For more information on choosing the right mechanism to update your tile, see Choose a notification delivery method.

 If you choose to use a live tile, consider how often the tile should be updated.